-In addition, as part of the CCI comprehensive strategy released in June 2016, DHCS implemented streamlined enrollment, which allows Cal MediConnect health plans to submit enrollment changes to DHCS on behalf of their members.
-This provides a simpler method for beneficiaries to enroll in Cal MediConnect, since beneficiaries are no longer required to contact the State enrollment broker, Health Care Options (HCO), to complete their enrollment choices.
+As part of the CCI comprehensive strategy released in June 2016, DHCS implemented streamlined enrollment, which allows MMPs to submit enrollment changes to DHCS on behalf of their enrollees.
+This provides a simpler method for beneficiaries to enroll in Cal MediConnect, since beneficiaries are no longer required to contact DHCS' enrollment broker, Health Care Options (HCO), to complete their enrollment choices.